UCSF Policy on Student Conduct and Discipline

 II.
 Student Misconduct

-The discipline and adjudication procedures detailed in this policy apply to alleged violations of the Grounds for Discipline 102.02 to 102.26.
+The discipline and adjudication procedures detailed in this policy apply to alleged violations of the Grounds for Discipline 102.02 to 102.25, and 102.28.
 In these matters, the Dean’s designee shall be Student Life’s Student Conduct Officer.

 III.
 Other Relevant Policies and Procedures that May Apply to Student Misconduct